aukspot/dles/README.md

 - [Traindle](https://www.traindle.io) - Chain together words to form familiar phrases.
 Timed-based word game.
 - [trms](https://impliedampersand.itch.io/trms) - Restore the vowels in each clue to find answers that reduce to the same consonants.
 Try the "How to Play"!
 - [Truncate](https://truncate.town) - Place a chain of tiles on the board and reach the opponent's base before they reach yours.
+- [Underline](https://www.fromthethink.com/underline) - A word chain game with multiple routes to the final word.
 - [Unolingo](https://games.usatoday.com/games/uclick-unolingo) - Solve the clueless crossword by using each letter of the English alphabet exactly once.
 - [Verticle](https://verticle.netlify.app) - A vertical variant of Wordle.
 - [Vowel Play](https://bythomas.co.uk/vowelplay) - Guess the words with their vowels removed.